• DIY/Home

 *Scrape off any ice on your windshield and side mirrors

-*Make sure your cell phone is charged and you have a car charger for your cell phone in the car, in case of emergencies.
+*Make sure your cell phone is charged and you have a car charger and mount for your cell phone in the car, in case of emergencies.

 *Make sure you have jumper cables in your car, a blanket, water, and some granola or beef jerky so you don’t starve if you get stuck in the snow somewhere.
 Hard candies are also a good option.